 The series' sections include:

 - Fueling Connections: Strategies for Homeless Outreach Workers

-This course explores the core concepts, standards of care, and best practices that street outreach workers must embrace tobuild initial, supportive connections with people experiencing unsheltered homelessness that create pathways back into housing.
+This section explores the core concepts, standards of care, and best practices that street outreach workers must embrace tobuild initial, supportive connections with people experiencing unsheltered homelessness that create pathways back into housing.

 - A Community Approach to Homeless Outreach: Building a System-Level Strategy